This topic contains information on the following:

 If service cannot be accomplished, a petition to establish paternity and support can be forwarded to the putative father's state of residence.
 The petition should note the attempted long-arm action and the inability to proceed due to problems with service of process.
 The state then becomes a two-state case.

-The Interstate Administrative Subpoena is used as a one-state process to gather information about an NCP from an entity located in another state.
+The Interstate Administrative Subpoena is used as a one-state process to gather information about a noncustodial parent (NCP) from an entity located in another state.
 Entities include (but are not limited to) state and local governments, individuals, businesses, and financial institutions.
 The Interstate Administrative Subpoena (DSS-4700) is sent by first class mail or registered mail directly to the entity involved.
 All entities must honor these requests as if they were issued in-state.
 This subpoena is to be used to command someone's physical presence.

 If the requested information in the subpoena is not forthcoming, the initiating CSS office can contact the Central Registry in the other state to request limited assistance.
 A phone call or letter from the Central Registry might result in the firm or business cooperating with the terms of the subpoena.

-Direct income withholding (DIW) is an administrative one-state remedy used to enforce orders when the NCP is employed in a state other than the initiating state.
+Direct income withholding (DIW) is an administrative one-state remedy used to enforce orders when the noncustodial parent (NCP) is employed in a state other than the initiating state.
 The initiating state’s CSS office sends the I/W notice directly to the NCP's employer in the responding state.

 If the employer fails to comply with the terms of the DIW, the initiating CSS agency requests the assistance of the CSS agency in the NCP’s state.